Findiepman/Findiepman/README.md

 ## About me
-My name is Fin. i am a Dutch student who loves to code.
-I really like learning new things and love figuring out how everything works.
-I've worked in web development (full stack) minecraft development and wants to learn application development (Outside of the web) I really like computers both sides of it.
-The hardware and software.
-I like playing video games.
+My name is Fin, a Dutch student who loves to code.
+I like learning new things and figuring out how stuff works under the hood.
+I've worked in full stack web development and Minecraft development, and I want to branch into application development outside the web too.
+I'm into computers on both sides, hardware and software, and I play video games in my downtime.
 My favorite solo game is Project Zomboid.
-I really like learning new languages and i am currently building a <a href="https://github.com/Findiepman/Pc-builder">pc-partpicker game</a> with the backend being written in GO and the frontend in vanilla Javascript.

 ## My stack
-I have experience working with these languages/tools (This list will probably keep growing)
+I have experience working with these languages and tools (This list will probably keep growing)
 * Javascript/Typescript
 * GO
 * Python